slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On hierarchy

 <!--
 > *"No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento."
 -- Jorge Luis Borges*
-> *"When you are on the bottom you can’t afford to look like you belong there."
--- Mike Downey*
-> *"When the mouse laughs at the cat there is a hole nearby." (...)
-"The sun doesn't forget a village just because it is small."
--- Proverb*

 - if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.